 - Resume or curriculum vitae.
 The approved CV format has a two page limit.
 The CV should include information that is relevant to or referenced in your proposal.

 Funding for fellowships for continuing students varies among years, and usually cannot be estimated by the GGE until spring.
 A call for applications will be announced by email, generally during spring quarter.
 Submissions will require a GGE Fellowship application and a research proposal (see below).
-More details including instructions and due date will be provided in the Call for Applications sent by email.
+More details including instructions and due date are provided in the Call for Applications.

 - Jastro Research Awards are restricted to students in the College of Agriculture & Environmental Sciences.

 - A Jastro Research Award application form will be provided in an email from the Coordinator that announces the call for applications.

 - Include a detailed budget and budget justification.
 If you have additional research support from your major professor or other sources, explain how the Jastro funds would advance your research substantially.

 - Your GGE Fellowship proposal typically will also serve as your Jastro proposal.
 You likely will not need to write two separate proposals.

 How to Submit Your Jastro Application

 Instructions for submission of the Jastro application will be provided in the Call for Applications sent by email.
 The application due date is determined by the College of Agriculture & Environmental Sciences and typically the call goes out in June.

 Research Proposal Guidelines